videah/discord.lua/README.md

 LuaJIT API Wrapper for Discord

+*Note: I'm busy with college and other stuff, but will eventually work on this when I have time.
+Mention me on the DiscordAPI server if you have any questions.

 Allows you to easily write bots and other things for [Discord](https://discordapp.com/) in LuaJIT.

 This is a Work in Progress, and is by no means finished/usable.
 There is some documentation, but it's still not recommended to use this until it's in a more complete state.